Falls Prevention in Seniors: How to Prevent Falls at Home

 Did you know that falls are not a “normal” part of aging and that the majority of falls can be prevented if the necessary precautions are taken?
-1 in every 4 seniors falls each year but YOU have the power to reduce the risk for you or your loved one.
+One in every 4 seniors falls each year but you have the power to reduce the risk for yourself or your loved one.

 - Exercise regularly.
 There are numerous exercise classes for older adults at community centers, religious centers and schools.
 Balance is key here.
-Tai Chi programs are especially good.
+Tai Chi programs are especially good for improving balance.

-- Request that medications are reviewed by a doctor, pharmacist or pharmacologist to make certain that a specific medication or a combination of medications do not have side effects such as dizziness or drowsiness.
+- Medication review.
+Request that medications are reviewed by a doctor, pharmacist or pharmacologist to make certain that a specific medication or a combination of medications do not have side effects such as dizziness or drowsiness, which can increase the chance of falling.

-- Check vision at least once a year.
+- Check vision.
+Make sure to schedule an eye exam at least once a year.

-- Make sure the home is safer by reducing tripping hazards, adding grab bars in the bathroom and railings on both sides of the stairways.
-Make sure lighting is adequate throughout the home.
+- Reduce tripping hazards.
+Make sure the home is safer by reducing tripping hazards, adding grab bars in the bathroom and railings on both sides of the stairways.
+Make sure lighting is adequate throughout the home as well.

-- If walking becomes an issue, request an evaluation by a Physical Therapist to ensure the older adult is using proper and appropriate assistive devices such as a walker or cane.
+- Schedule a PT evaluation.
+If walking becomes an issue, request an evaluation by a Physical Therapist to ensure the older adult is using proper and appropriate assistive devices such as a walker or cane.

 Making Your Home Fall-Proof